Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Introduction

 \section{Introduction}

-Modern learning systems increasingly face \emph{temporal non-stationarity}: data arrive as a sequence of tasks whose distributions evolve over time.
+Modern learning systems face \emph{temporal non-stationarity}: data arrive as a sequence of tasks whose distributions evolve over time.
 Continual learning (CL), also called incremental learning (IL), therefore develops algorithms that acquire new task knowledge efficiently, retain earlier performance to mitigate catastrophic forgetting, and exploit forward and backward transfer \citep{LopezPazRanzato2017GEM,chen2018lifelong}.
 In parallel, Federated Learning (FL) enables collaborative training across clients that hold heterogeneous data without sharing raw samples \citep{McMahan2017FedAvg}.
-FL brings its own challenges such as client heterogeneity, communication limits, and privacy rules.
-When the \emph{temporal} shifts of CL meet the \emph{spatial} heterogeneity of FL, naively applying either paradigm fails: centralized CL violates privacy, while standard FL presumes a stationary distribution and offers no retention guarantees.
+FL introduces its own difficulties such as client heterogeneity, limited communication, and privacy constraints.
+When the \emph{temporal} shifts of CL meet the \emph{spatial} heterogeneity of FL, naive combinations fail: centralized CL violates privacy, while standard FL presumes stationarity and offers no retention guarantees.
 Federated Continual Learning (FCL) \citep{yoon2021federated} emerges as the principled fusion addressing \emph{both} kinds of non-stationarity.

 Most FCL studies implicitly target class-incremental scenarios (FCIL) in which new classes appear.
 Yet many real deployments exhibit \emph{domain shifts under a fixed label set}, namely the federated domain-incremental learning (FDIL) regime.
-Consider a hospital consortium that refines a diagnostic model while scanners, protocols, or demographics drift; disease labels stay fixed and raw images remain private.
-FDIL is therefore not a niche corner case but a practically dominant regime that demands methods tailored to domain drift \emph{and} federated privacy constraints.
+For example, a hospital consortium refines a diagnostic model while scanners, protocols, or demographics drift; labels stay fixed and raw images remain private.
+FDIL is therefore not a niche corner case but a common practical regime that demands methods tailored to domain drift \emph{and} federated privacy constraints.